-The role of the Settlement Policy Boundary (SPB) is to define the built limits of a settlement and differentiate between what is the built form of a settlement where the principle of development is usually acceptable and the countryside where development is strictly controlled.
+The role of the 'settlement policy boundary review' is to define the built limits of a settlement and differentiate between what is the built form of a settlement where the principle of development is usually acceptable and the countryside where development is strictly controlled.

-- To identify what parts of the settlement should and should not be included within a settlement boundary.
+- to identify what parts of the settlement should and should not be included within a settlement boundary.

 An Interim Methodology Paper has been produced to provide the background and justification for the review of the settlement boundaries through the emerging Local Plan.

 It includes a list of matters that have been considered when determining if and how an existing settlement boundary should be changed.